dirkpuge/glossary/misc.md

 # Miscellaneous

+## Agile

+Agile software development comprises various approaches to software development under which requirements and solutions evolve through the collaborative effort of self-organizing and cross-functional teams and their customer/end user.

 ## API

 The term API is an acronym, and it stands for “Application Programming Interface.”
 It is a **transportation layer** for creating requests and moving data.